 Contrarily, the more a country is free, the more you want to be noticed.
 In free countries, you see advertising.

 The level of advertising reflects the level of freedom.

 e.g., Athenian democracy; current “liberal democracy” = control

 value of Electoral College

 The United States is not a democracy, and was never intended to be a democracy.
-The Founding Fathers were well aware of the result of democracy in Classical Athens.
+The Founding Fathers were well aware of the consequences of democracy in Classical Athens.

 The Constitution – and the Electoral College in particular – were designed to prevent the dangers of democracy from destroying the freedoms of the United States.
 The Electoral College specifically protects the minority from the will of the majoriy, without enabling the minority to dominate, either.